• Browse Worksheets

 (Will help is the verb phrase.
 Will is the helping verb, and help is the main verb.)

-Note that some helping verbs can also function as main verbs, either as part of a verb phrase or on their own.
+Note that a helping verb can also function as a main verb, either as part of a verb phrase or on their own.
 Also, some verb phrases consist of more than one helping or main verb.

 (Has been is the verb phrase.
 Has is the helping verb, and been is the main verb.)